TABLE OF CONTENTS

 As the marijuana industry improves its status in a legalized environment, it is quite safe to say that things are looking better and better since the black market.
 The marijuana industry is estimated to make billions of dollars more as growth and development is assessed.
 It is obvious too that more growth is being shown for marijuana lab testing jobs.
 It has been reported by High Times that marijuana testing shows future growth of roughly ten percent per year, therefore, profiting more than a billion dollar by 2021.

 One of the reasons for this huge expansion for testing weed is because recreational cannabis has been legalized in the state of California.
 Historically, the state of California has not been the hub for marijuana culture.
 However, the state has produced the largest harvest of cannabis in the entire United States.
 For years, the black market has been the dominant force in the cannabis industry for a while and now since so many states are being legalized, it opens up opportunities for marijuana lab testing jobs and other cannabis jobs too.
 In this article, though, our main focus will be on what is involved in a marijuana lab testing job.

 The College Educated

 Most marijuana lab testing jobs need skilled workers because of the sensitivity and attention to detail required.
 This would be the natural course of action.
-In fact, some of these jobs have been done by college educated individuals who happen to be also stoners.
 In most cases, these college educated individuals will often excel in science.
-However, not everyone has to have a college degree in this field as long as they have undergone good training.
-One of the schools that offer an online program to prepare individuals for a marijuana lab testing job is the Cannabis Training University to see how easy it is to enroll.
+However, not everyone has to have a college degree in this field as long as they have undergone in depth training in this field.

 The Research Aspect